BeardedPoultry/handlebars-scaffolding/README.md

 # This is a application backup for development
 This and the setup script for angular-scaffolding are both compatible with PhoneGap UI.

+* Start your PhoneGap server with a new project.
+* Copy and paste all files/ folders within the /www phonegap project file structure.
+* Get to work!